Alternative Disposal Options

 Auto Zone or most businesses that change oil and auto batteries.
 Motor oil can also be disposed of at a Household Hazardous Waste event.

 Foam, air pillow, bubble wrap.
 Most packaging stores are happy to accept clean, non-paper packaging material.
 It’s less they have to buy new.
 Otherwise, non-paper packaging goes in the trash.
 Paper packaging can, of course, go in the recycling.

-Plastics That Do Not Belong in Single-Stream
+Plastics That Do Not Belong In Your Blue Recycling Cart

 All Styrofoam food and beverage containers go in the trash.